Mass redact a wide range of documents

 IP (Internet Protocol) Addresses:

-An IP address is made up of four groups of numbers, each between 0 and 255, separated by dots (e.g., 192.168.1.1).
-These numbers identify computers on a network.
+An IP address consists of four number groups, each from 0 to 255, separated by dots (e.g., 192.168.1.1).
+These identify computers on a network.

 How the IP address pattern works: